c-garcia/firx/README.md

 The example consists of two ring-based servers.
-The first one `webapp` just waits for HTTP requests in the form `/uppercase/word` to return a JSON map with the word in uppercase form.
+The first one `webapp` just waits for HTTP requests in the form `http://host:port/uppercase/word` to return a JSON map with `word` in uppercase form.
-The application, however, does nothing to block any request or to optimize performance by any means possible.
-Any well-formed request will be answered.
+The application, however, does nothing to block any request or to optimize performance.
+Any well-formed request will be processed.

-The second one, `appgw`, is the Application Gateway (l7 firwall, WAF, etc).
-It is there to exemplify some form of filterint and optimization as these tools tend to provide.
-It checks if the word is an allowed one (so not beloging to a list of problematic words that the server loads at startup time) and, if so, forwards the request to `webapp`.
-To show the multiple potential uses of an Application Gateway, it also caches the result.
+The second one, `appgw`, is the Application Gateway (layer 7 firwall, WAF, etc).
+It is there to exemplify some of the features these systems tend to offer.
+Among others, we show:

+* request filtering: it prevents words defined as problematic to be processed.
+These ones are load at start up time by the server.
+* performance optimization: it caches results.

-The Application Gateway, therefore, is able to perform many functions a tightly integrated way with the business logic provided by other elements sitting behind it.
+The Application Gateway, therefore, is able to perform many functions that cross cut several architectural layers in a tightly integrated way with the business logic provided by other elements sitting behind it.

 ## Usage